distributed-system-analysis/smallfile/README.md

  * --files-per-dir -- maximum number of files contained in any one directory.
  * --dirs-per-dir -- maximum number of subdirectories contained in any one directory.
+ * --fsync -- if Y then an fsync() call is inserted before closing a created/modified/appended file.
  * --hash-into-dirs – if Y then assign next file to a directory using a hash function, otherwise assign next –files-per-dir files to next directory.
  * --same-dir -- if Y then threads will share a single directory.